Skip to Content

 • Biological Controls

-• FMO Controls for multi-color experiements to set Negative gates
+• FMO Controls for multi-color experiments to set Negative gates

 • Compensation Controls